denoland/deno_error/README.md

   3. `inherit`: this will inherit the class from whatever field is marked with the `#[inherit]` attribute.
 Alternatively, the `#[inherit]` attribute can be omitted if only one field is present in the enum variant or struct.
+     This value is inferred if the class attribute is missing and only a single field is present on a struct, however for enums this inferring is not done.

 - Define additional properties via the `#[property]` attribute that can be defined on individual fields.
 The type of the field needs to implement a